mitll/graph-qube/README.md

 ## Building and Running on Example Data

-The following links outline how to build, launch and use Graph QuBE from the distributed source.
-An example program is provided that llustrates how the data ingest process can be done from a sample data set.
+The following link outlines how to build, launch and use Graph QuBE (with an example data set) from the distributed source.

 [MIT-LL Graph QuBE User Manual] (doc/XDATA_UserManual.pdf)

+An example class is provided that llustrates how the data ingest process can be done from a sample Bitcoin data set:

+[BitcoinIngest.java] (src/main/java/mitll/xdata/dataset/bitcoin/ingest/BitcoinIngest.java)

 ## License